vividavila98/next-portfolio/posts/array-methods.md

 # Array Methods

-These are some of the array methods that I use pretty frequently.

 ## .at()

 Takes an integer value, either negative or positive, and returns the value at that index.
 If the value is negative, it counts back from the end of the array, starting at -1.